Arrow Cross Party: Ideology

 The party proposed in the early 1940s to replace the Hungarian national flag with the historical Árpád stripes, opposed to the liberal influence from the French Revolution that inspired the red-white-green tricolor from the Hungarian Revolution of 1848.

 Ministers of the Arrow Cross Party government.
 Ferenc Szálasi is in the middle of the front row.

 The party's ideology was similar to those of Nazism and fascism and it combined aspects of those ideologies with Hungarian Turanism, forming an ideology which Ferenc Szálasi called "Hungarism".
-It combined nationalism, the promotion of agriculture, anti-capitalism, anti-communism and a special type of anti-Semitism, called a-Semitism.
-In a series of four books on Hungarism, Szálasi distinguished a-Semitism, which called for a society which should be completely absent of Jews, from anti-Semitism, which, he argued, would nominally allow Jews to exist in a particular society with limited rights.
+It combined nationalism, the promotion of agriculture, anti-capitalism, (Note: The Arrow Cross Party held anti-feudal, anti-capitalist and anti-socialist beliefs.
+They supported land reform and militarism and drew most of its support from the ranks of the Royal Hungarian Army.) anti-communism and a special type of anti-Semitism, called a-Semitism.
+In a series of four books on Hungarism, Szálasi distinguished a-Semitism, which called for a society that should be completely free of Jews, from anti-Semitism, which, he argued, would nominally allow Jews to exist in a particular society with limited rights.
 He argued that a-Semitism was not opposed to the existence of Jews per se, instead, it regarded their existence as being incompatible with European society.
 Szálasi extended this argument to Arabs, and he also extended it to the whole "semitic race".

 The party and its leader originally opposed German geopolitical ambitions, so Hitler was slow to accept Szálasi's connationalism, the support of nationalist movements within their historical territories and spheres of influence on the grounds of historical evidence of cultural dominance.
-This concept was poorly understood by the Germans because it combined nationalism and internationalism, the co-operation of nationalist movements.
+This concept was poorly understood by the Germans because it combined nationalism and internationalism, the cooperation of nationalist movements.
 Consequently, the party judged Jews in racial as well as religious terms.
-It believed that Jews were incapable of being integrated into any society which was outside the place and culture of their historical origins.
-Although the Arrow Cross Party was certainly far more racist than the Horthy regime was, it differed from the German Nazi Party.
+It is believed that Jews were incapable of being integrated into any society that was outside the place and culture of their historical origins.
+Although the Arrow Cross Party was certainly far more anti-semitic than the Horthy regime was, it differed from the German Nazi Party.
 It was also more economically radical than other fascist movements were, and advocated some workers' rights and land reforms.